Australia asylum: Why is it controversial?

 Even if these asylum seekers are found to be refugees, they are not allowed to be settled in Australia.
 They may be settled in Nauru or Papua New Guinea, and four were settled in Cambodia at a reported cost of A$55m (£28m, $42m).

-Rights group say conditions in the PNG and Nauru camps are totally inadequate, citing poor hygiene, cramped conditions, unrelenting heat and a lack of facilities.
+Rights groups say conditions in the PNG and Nauru camps are totally inadequate, citing poor hygiene, cramped conditions, unrelenting heat and a lack of facilities.

 Manus Island closure: What happens next?

-Papua New Guinea's Supreme Court ruled in April that restricting the movement of asylum seekers who have committed no crime was unconstitutional.
+Papua New Guinea's Supreme Court ruled last year that restricting the movement of asylum seekers who have committed no crime was unconstitutional.
+Australia responded by confirming it would shut down the centre by 31 October.

 However, Australia's hard line on immigration is unlikely to change.